InsertKoinIO/koin/docs/reference/koin-core/dsl.md

 ### Module Includes (since 3.2)

-A new function `includes()` is available in Modules, to let you incldues otehr module for your module and then compose module graph in a better way.
+A new function `includes()` is available in Modules, to let you include other modules in your module and then compose module graph in a better way.

 How does it work?
 Let's take some modules, and we include modules in `parentModule`: